roozbeh73/sju-amqp/README.md

-sju-amqp AMQP Demo for SESAR Joint Undertaking
+AMQP Demo for SESAR Joint Undertaking
 ==============================================

 This example demonstrates integration options for SESAR and FAA infrastructure using AMQP protocols.